Towards a Formulation of Quantum Theory as a Causally Neutral Theory of Bayesian Inference: Quantum Conditional States

 This can be expressed in the conditional states formalism via the quantum belief propagation rule as

 where $\rho_X = \sum_x P(X=x) \Ket{x}\Bra{x}_X$. \end{proposition} This result follows simply from substituting the definition of $\rho_X$ and $\varrho_{A|X}$ into eq.~(\ref{eq:CCS:Ensemble}).

-Fig.~\ref{fig:CCS:Preparation} and the second line of table~\ref{tbl:CCS:Conventional} summarize how the representation of a preparation procedure within the conditional states formalism contrasts with the conventional representation and how the latter generalizes the analogous classical expression.
+Fig.~\ref{fig:CCS:Preparation} and the second and seventh lines of table~\ref{tbl:CCS:Conventional} summarize how the representation of a preparation procedure within the conditional states formalism contrasts with the conventional representation and how the latter generalizes the analogous classical expression.

 It should be noted that theorem~\ref{thm:CCS:States} can alternatively be derived as a special case of theorem~\ref{thm:CCS:Jamiol} and proposition~\ref{prop:CCS:States} as a special case of proposition~\ref{prop:CCS:Jamiol}.
 This follows from the fact that a preparation procedure can be represented by a CPT map $\mathcal{E}_{A|X}$ from a classical variable to a quantum region (sometimes called a CQ map).
 The map is defined on diagonal states $\rho_X$ via